 The Black Mountain brewery was also supposed to host Pimps of Joytime as co-headliners on Sunday, but the day prior the group announced that a member of the touring party tested positive for COVID.
 The band canceled its performance, giving Travers Brothership two full sets.

 Sunday marked many celebrations, including the brewery’s anniversary, Mother’s Day, and the first Travers Brothership shows featuring the newly revamped lineup.
 At the helm are twin brothers Kyle (guitar, vocals) and Eric Travers (drums, vocals), longtime staples of the Western North Carolina live music scene.
-Now playing alongside them are new core members, keyboardist Marcus White and bassist Oliver Forest, alongside a horn section of trumpeter Alex Bradley, saxophonist Kyle Snuffer, and Jonathon Lloyd who pulls double duty on trombone and auxiliary percussion.
+Now playing alongside them are new core members, keyboardist Marcus White and bassist Oliver Snow, alongside a horn section of trumpeter Alex Bradley, saxophonist Kyle Snuffer, and Jonathon Lloyd who pulls double duty on trombone and auxiliary percussion.